 Creating an installer for Visio with WiX

-Creating installer includes basically the following steps:
+Creating an installer involves the following steps:

-– Creating WiX project in Visual Studio.
+• Create a WiX project in Visual Studio.

-– Adding Visio template and stencil files to the project.
+• Add Visio template and stencil files to the project.

-So what does the Solution Publishing Tool actually do with the installer?
-It fills in the “PublishComponent” WindowsInstaller table, and adds trigger action for Visio to rebuild template cache by modifying ConfigChangeID registry key.
-You can find detailed information about the table in this Microsoft KB832029 and in this article.
-Since Visual Studio installation project is rather limited tool in fact, and does not support anything unusual like component publishing, this gap is was filled with this Solution Publishing Tool.
+So, what does the Solution Publishing Tool actually do with the installer?
+It fills in the "PublishComponent" Windows Installer table and triggers Visio to rebuild the template cache by modifying the ConfigChangeID registry key.
+You can find more information about the table in this Microsoft KB832029 and this article.
+Since the Visual Studio installation project is a limited tool and does not support component publishing, this gap was filled by the Solution Publishing Tool.

-Adding Visio publishing information to WiX installer.
+Adding Visio publishing information to the WiX installer

 <File Name="StencilA.vss" />